StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 This topic provides details on the different types and uses of functions in TheHive.

+## Function endpoints

+Creating a function in TheHive automatically adds a new public endpoint to the TheHive public API, making it easy to call from an external system.

 ## Trigger sources

 Various sources can trigger functions in TheHive: